Blog Post Alana Garibaldi Feb 15, 2023

 About the author

-As the manager of corporate partnerships and cause marketing, Alana connects like-minded companies to NPCA’s work, creating collective impact for our parks.
+As the Senior Manager of Strategic Partnerships & Marketing, Alana connects like-minded companies to NPCA’s work, creating collective impact for our parks.

 Read more from NPCA